The Krull-Remak-Schmidt-Azumaya Theorem for idempotent complete categories: The exchange property in idempotent complete additive categories

 The following lemma is proved in \cite{war} (see also \cite{kr-ks}).

 \begin{lemma} Let $\CC$ be an idempotent complete additive category.
-If $A$ is an object of $\CC$ and $E$ is the endomorphism ring of $A$ then the functor $\Hom(A,-):\add(A)\to \mathrm{proj}(E)$ is an equivalence, where $\mathrm{proj}(E)$ represents the category of all finitely generated projective right $E$-modules. \end{lemma}
+If $A$ is an object of $\CC$ and $E$ is the endomorphism ring of $A$ then the functor $\Hom(A,-):\add(A)\to \mathrm{proj}(E)$ is an equivalence, where $\add(A)$ is the full subcategory of $\CC$ of all objects which are direct summands of finite direct sums of copies of $A$, and $\mathrm{proj}(E)$ represents the category of all finitely generated projective right $E$-modules. \end{lemma}